aphdinh/Disaster-Response-Pipeline/README.md

 #### ETL Pipeline: [process_data.py](https://github.com/Suveesh/Disaster-Response-Pipeline/blob/main/data/process_data.py) file contain the script to create ETL pipline which:

-- [x] Loads the messages and categories datasets.
+- [o] Loads the messages and categories datasets.
 - [x] Merges the two datasets
 - [x] Cleans the data
 - [x] Stores the data in a SQLite database